 Hormone Receptor-Positive Breast Cancer

-About 75% of all breast cancers are “ER positive.”
-They grow in response to the hormone estrogen.
-About 65% of these are also “PR positive.”
+About 80% of all breast cancers are “ER-positive.”
+That means the cancer cells grow in response to the hormone estrogen.
+About 65% of these are also “PR-positive.”
 They grow in response to another hormone, progesterone.

-If your breast cancer’s cells have a significant number of receptors for either estrogen or progesterone, your cancer is considered hormone-receptor positive and likely to respond to endocrine therapies.
+If your breast cancer has a significant number of receptors for either estrogen or progesterone, it’s considered hormone-receptor positive.

-Endocrine therapies for breast cancer are treatments usually taken after surgery, chemotherapy, and/or radiation are finished.
-They are designed to help prevent recurrence of the disease by blocking the effects of estrogen.
+You may have hormone therapy after surgery, chemotherapy, and radiation are finished.
+These treatments can help prevent a return of the disease by blocking the effects of estrogen.
 They do this in one of several ways.

 HER2-Positive Breast Cancer

-In about 20% to 25% of breast cancers, the cancer cells make too much of a protein known as HER2/neu.
-These breast cancers tend to be much more aggressive and fast-growing.
+In about 20% of breast cancers, the cells make too much of a protein known as HER2.
+These cancers tend to be aggressive and fast-growing.